How can I tithe when I can barely pay my bills?

 Tithe What You Have

-I’m sure I probably hit a sore spot with some pastors.
-But I believe, God looks at our hearts.
+Giving to God with what you have, probably hit a sore spot with some pastors.
+However, the Bible tells us that God looks at our hearts.

 Please don’t misunderstand my personal belief on this subject.
 Andre and I fully believe in tithing, and the biblical principles for bringing a 10th of your income to the storehouse which is your church.